tjko/fanpico/commands.md

 ### SYStem:I2C?
 Returns status if I2C bus is active (available) currently.
-Depening on board model I2C may not be available at all or may only be available if SPI is not active.
+Depending on board model I2C may not be available at all or may only be available if SPI is not active.

 Returns: